 I was very surprised by this choice of configuration for the A380.
 I actually far preferred the set up of the 777-300.

 Anyway, after all the hassle of getting on to the flight I was looking forward to some champagne and a movie before sleep.
 And then my entertainment system didn’t work.
 The stewardess was very lovely and tried 4 times to no avail – which took about 30 minutes and I had to keep asking.
-I explained that I had already had a stressful night with Air France and the staff were extremely lovely.
+I explained that I had already had a stressful night with Air France and the staff was extremely lovely.